-- Total comprising compost, paper and cardboard, glass, tin, aluminium, PET, textiles, batteries (since 1993), electrical and electronic devices (since 2001) - 2 The figures from 2004 include only domestic waste without imports.
-Source: FOEN © FSO 2019 In 2017, roughly 6 million tonnes of municipal waste was generated in Switzerland.
-Around 53% of this was separately collected and recycled.
+Total comprising compost, paper and cardboard, glass, tin, aluminium, PET, textiles, batteries (since 1993), electrical and electronic devices (since 2001) The figures from 2004 include only domestic waste without imports.
+Source: FOEN © FSO 2020

+In 2018, roughly 6 million tonnes of municipal waste was generated in Switzerland.
+Around 52% of this was separately collected and recycled.
 In 1990, the corresponding share was 29%.
 The remainder was burnt in waste incineration plants or (before 2005) burnt or land-filled.
 The heat generated by incineration is used for district heating or the production of electricity.
 Efficiency in municipal waste

-Sources: FOEN; FSO - SNA, ESPOP/STATPOP

-© FSO 2019

-The increase in municipal waste since 1990 is roughly in line with the gross domestic product GDP: in 2017, roughly the same amount of waste per Swiss franc generated was caused as in 1990.
-However, municipal waste has increased more considerably than the resident population: in 2017, municipal waste per capita was 707 kg, around 100 kg more than in 1990.
+The increase in municipal waste since 1990 is roughly in line with the gross domestic product GDP: in 2018, roughly the same amount of waste per Swiss franc generated was caused as in 1990.
+However, municipal waste has increased more considerably than the resident population: in 2018, municipal waste per capita was 705 kg, nearly 100 kg more than in 1990.
 This does not, however, include waste that is generated abroad during the manufacture of imported goods.

-Mobile telephony antennae
+Hazardous waste